luca-preibsch/ravm/README.md

 ## Web server (https://transparent-vm.net:8080)
 * Enable local resolve to transparent-vm.ne (e.g., by adding to /etc/hosts `127.0.0.1 transparent-vm.net`)
-* Please not the private key for https certificate is not included in the repository
+* Please note the private key for https certificate is not included in the repository
 * Run `http-server -C cert.pem  -K key.pem -S` in `demo-site`

 ## Interactive development